sahilk426/Super-Mario-Clone/README.md

 # Super-Mario-Clone
-### This is a simple game app made using Android Studio and libGDX.
+### This is a simple Android Game App made using Android Studio and libGDX framework.

 ### This is built using JAVA and libGDX (game development Framework). <br/>